kparc/kcc/README.md

 `f
 ```

 It is evident that nulls and infinities are *Unicode glyphs*.
-Although it is very easy to set up keyboard shortcuts for them, there are idiomatic ASCII ways to enter them (but avoid you can):
+Although it is very easy to set up keyboard shortcuts for them, there are idiomatic ASCII ways to enter them (but avoid if you can):

 ```q
  0%0         /float null is zero div by zero